AndersDJohnson/redux-reducer-async/README.md

 })
 ```

-Or custom reducer functions (again all optional):
+Or custom reducer functions (again all optional, but be careful to define all cases if you use non-standard property names in one):

 ```js
 createReducer('MY_ACTION', {